-• Cambridge Ave Signalization - CONSTRUCTION
+• Cambridge Ave Signalization - UNDER CONSTRUCTION

-The city plans to signalize Cambridge Ave and Elm Ave through an award of a Highway Safety Improvement Grant (HSIP).
+The city was awarded a Highway Safety Improvement Grant (HSIP) to signalize the intersections of Elm and Cambridge.
 This project is expected to increase safety for pedestrians as well as control congestion during peak traffic time frames.
-Preliminary engineering began in late 2014 and construction completion is expected in Summer of 2021.
+Project was under construction in 2021 and is expected to be complete in in Spring of 2022.

-• Various ADA Improvements in the Downtown District - ON GOING
+Various ADA Improvements in the Downtown District and Neighborhoods - ON GOING